sillypog/grunt-asset-packager/README.md

 When the task is run with NODE_ENV set to 'DEVELOPMENT' [(see grunt-env)](https://npmjs.org/package/grunt-env), the javascript files will be copied to the build directory and the `<script-package>` tag replaced by `<script>` tags including each file.

-When the task is run with NODE_ENV set to 'PRODUCTION', the javascript files will be concatenated and uglified into a single file named `common.js` and the `<script-package>` tag replaced by a single `<script>` tag including that file.
+When the task is run with a grunt config variable named 'mode' set to 'PRODUCTION', the javascript files will be concatenated and uglified into a single file named `common.js` and the `<script-package>` tag replaced by a single `<script>` tag including that file.

 Unprocessed files can also be included at any point using `<script-partial>` tags.